Code-Institute-Submissions/redbasel-koros_webpage_AugResub/README.md

 The user can find a video on the each dedicated apge for the coaches that has a video of them explaining tehri approach to training and ho they can help a client.

 ##### *User Case 3*
-At the bottom of the page the clients can find a contact form and if they wish to simply jsut send an email they can find a email adress in the footer.
+At the bottom of the page the clients can find a contact form and if they wish to simply just send an email they can find a email adress in the footer.

 How I have tested the website: